Disturbing Behavior (The Vampire Diaries): Plot

 Katherine asks Stefan what his plan is and why he stays with Klaus.
 He explains that in the ‘20s, Klaus and Rebekah were running from someone they feared and he wants to know who.
 Katherine wants to help him find out but Stefan says he is alone on this and leaves.
 He returns to Klaus and tries to make Rebekah tell him who is after them but Rebekah realizes that something is not right and tells Klaus.
 Klaus decides to bring Stefan back to Mystic Falls to see what he is hiding.

 Jeremy (Steven R. McQueen) sees Anna (Malese Jow) who tells him that he should not help Vicki come back because every time Vicki talks to him, she feels something bad.
 Later on, Bonnie asks his help to find out more about the necklace but as they start reading the old books something sets them on fire.
 Jeremy decides to talk to Bonnie about his visions who gets upset for not telling her sooner.

 At the Founder’s Party, Bill appears at the end of the council meeting and wants to take over the council.
 Damon’s compulsion seems like it did not work since Bill remembers everything.
 Damon tells that to Elena and Alaric informing them that he has to kill Bill.
 Both tell him not to do it but Damon breaks Alaric’s neck (after seeing him wearing his Gilbert ring) and leaves to kill Bill.
 Elena calls Caroline and tells her about it.
 Caroline fights with Damon and takes her father away to save him.

 Katherine returns to Mystic Falls.
 Pretending to be Elena, she manages to take the necklace from Bonnie and then goes to Damon offering him a road trip.
 Damon accepts despite not knowing where they will go.

 In the end, Klaus talks to Stefan about his suspicion that he was hiding something and he was determined to find out.
-Klaus proceeds to open the truck's garage to reveal that he had brought Stefen back to Mystic Falls.
+Klaus proceeds to open the truck's garage to reveal that he had brought Stefan back to Mystic Falls.